The food of Trastevere is fabulous and yours to discover through this incredible food tour.

 Located just across the Tiber river from most of the major sights in Rome is Trastevere.
 The people who live there consider themselves Trasteverini first and Roman second.

 The neighborhood has one personality by day and another by night.
 During the day Trastevere is like a small village.
 The market opens with the rising of the sun.
 People share a morning cappuccino or an espresso at cafes and do their daily shopping in the local stores that line the cobblestone streets and have been in the same family for generations.
 In the evening the clubs and bars open.
 The piazzas come alive with street performers, poets, skateboarders, and partiers.

 But our focus was the food.
 Here’s Eating Europe’s Trastevere for Foodies walking tour, stop by stop, in photos.

-12 Things I Learned on this Italian Food Tour
+12 Things I Learned on this Food Tour of Rome

 The tour was not only delicious, it was also entertaining and educational.
 Here are a few of the things that I learned along the way.